poktat/Language-Generation/_posts/2024-07-24-blog-post-I.md

 𝑈 denotes the set of all possible elements.
 Each 𝐿_𝑖 contains infinite elements from 𝑈.
 𝐾 = 𝐿_𝑖 is the true language.
-The framework allows us to do membership query for 𝐿_𝑖 but not for 𝐾.
+The framework allows us to do membership query for $𝐿_𝑖$ but not for 𝐾.
 In another word, the research here is kind  of a set theory game.

 ### Example of arithmetic progression on integers: